-- This subject of prophecy is relevant.
-That’s because we are now living in the end time, and the return of Christ is at hand.
-Therefore, it is now most critical to study and understand what God’s Word says about the end times, and that Christ will soon come back for her church.
-The study of eschatology is now more relevant than at any other time in history.
-Should we not want to know what God’s Word says about what could take place in our lifetime?
-And please understand, it relates not just to you, but to your family, to your children, to your church, and to the gospel of Christ and the glory of God.
+- This subject of prophecy is now more relevant than at any other time in history.
+Since the Jews are back in their land, the land of Israel, then we know we are living in the end times and that the return of Christ is at hand.
+Therefore, it is now most critical to study and understand what God’s Word says about the end times and the return of Christ.
+Should we not want to know what God says about the end times and the coming of Christ?
+Should we not want to know what may take place in our lifetime?
+Please understand that it relates not just to you, but to your family, your friends, your church, and to the gospel of Christ and the glory of God.
 Matthew 24:3-44, Luke 21:5-36, 2 Thessalonians 2, Revelation 6-7

 - God has told us certain things about the future that He wants us to know.
-Should we not want to know what God wants us to know?
-It is not that God has told us everything that is going to happen with regards to the future, and to Christ’s return, but only certain things, and it is these things that are in God’s Word.
-Don’t you want to know what is going to happen, and what God wants you to know?
-Might we then study those sections of Scripture that speak about Christ’s 2nd Coming, so we can find out what our heavenly Father wants us to know.
-Mark 13:23 – “Be on your guard, I have told you everything ahead of time.”
-Revelation 1:1-3
+Now God has not told us everything that is going to happen with regards to the end times and Christ’s return, but only certain things, and it is these things which are in God’s word.
+Should we not want to know these things that God wants us to know?
+Might we then study these sections of Scripture that speak about Christ’s 2nd coming so that we can find out what our heavenly Father wants us to know.
+Might we take Jesus’ words to heart, “Be on your guard, I have told you everything ahead of time.”
+Mark 13:23

-- God wants you to know prophetic truths so you can share them with other Christians.
+- God wants you to know prophetic truths so you can share it with other Christians.
 Might we be good students, schooled in this subject so we can instruct and warn others about what is going to be taking place in these coming days.
-We are to encourage one another as we see the day drawing near, but we can only do this as we ourselves know and understand prophetic truth as it is revealed to us in God’s Word.
+We are commanded to encourage one another as we see the day drawing near, but we can only do this as we ourselves know and understand prophetic truth as it is revealed to us in God’s Word.
 Matthew 28:19-20, Hebrews 10:24-25

 - God wants you to know the subject of prophecy so you can be at peace.
 In a world of confusion, calamity and conflict, in a world where things will get worse and worse before the return of Christ, God tells you, “Be still and know that I am God”.
 Wars, famines, earthquakes, plagues, economic distress, and persecution will all take place in the end times.
 But knowing that they will come, and that God is in control, and that this is all part of God’s plan, and that God will be exalted, will then help us to trust Him, and to be at peace.
 Psalm 46, Matthew 24:4-8, Revelation 6:1-8

 - So you can understand it.
-Many people don’t study this subject of prophecy because they don’t think they can understand it, that it is too confusing, that it is too hard to figure out, that there are too many opinions, that it is too controversial.
+Many people don’t study this subject of prophecy because they don’t think they can understand it, that it is too confusing, that it is too hard to figure out, that there are too many opinions, or that it is too controversial.
 But why would God ever give us this subject if it was too hard and too confusing?
 Why would God ever give us this subject if we couldn’t understand it?
 I am telling you, that God by His Holy Spirit, will enable us to understand this important end time’s subject.
 Pray to God, read and study prophetic truth, compare Scripture with Scripture, learn about it from other godly men, and read and study it some more, and you will understand it.
 Proverbs 2:1-10

 - So you can know what God says about Christ’s coming so you will be motivated to share the gospel with the lost.
-All this truth about what is going to happen in the near future about fiery judgments on earth and fiery judgments in hell should motivate us to proclaim the gospel to the unsaved.
+All this truth about what is going to happen in the near future about fiery judgments on earth and fiery judgments in hell should encourage us to proclaim the gospel to the unsaved.
 The more we know the truth about the coming of Christ, the more we will want to warn the lost and tell them to repent of their sins and believe in Christ’s death and resurrection before it’s too late.
 2 Thessalonians 1:5-10

 - To be forewarned is to be forearmed.
 Much of what God says about the future is a warning to us about the upcoming difficulties, danger, distress, and about the devil’s work in the end times.
 God wants us to know what will be taking place so we can be ready, so we can do battle.
 A good coach knows the game plan of the opponent, and a good general knows the strategies of the enemy, their tactics and tendencies.
-God wants us to know the future so we can be prepared, so we can be ready to fight, so we can put on the full armor of God, so we can be overcomers and winners.
+Might we know the schemes of the devil and the plans of God so we can be prepared, so we can put on the full armor of God, so we can be ready to fight, so we can be overcomers and winners.
 Ephesians 6:10-13, Revelation 2:7

 - God will bless those who take heed to His instructions on the end times.
 I believe we all want to be blessed by God.
 Might we then read and understand what God says to us so we can know what to believe, take to heart what is written, and be doing what God wants us to be doing in the days before His Son’s return.
 The more we know and do, the more we will be blessed and encouraged.
 And those who don’t read, understand, and take heed will not be blessed in the way that God had planned for them.
 Revelation 1:3-4